CZERTAINLY/CZERTAINLY-Documentation/docs/certificate-key/protocols/cmp/overview.md

+---
+sidebar_position: 1
+---

 # Overview

 The CMP prootocol is comprehensive and flexible protocol for certificate management supporting any type of cryptography and use case.
 CMP messages are self-contained and can be used in any environment, which makes the CMP independent of the transport mechanism and provides a high level of security.

 The platform implements CMP (Certificate Management Protocol) protocol for comprehensive and future-proof certificate management for any use case, including mobile networks and telecommunications, IoT, and more.

-Implementation of CMP server provides a flexibility for the clients and administrators to choose between running CMP endpoint that are bound to a specific [RA Profile](../../concept-design/core-components/ra-profile).
+Implementation of CMP server provides a flexibility for the clients and administrators to choose between running CMP endpoint that are bound to a specific [RA Profile](../../concept-design/core-components/ra-profile.md).

 :::info
 CMP implementation follows [RFC 4210 - Internet X.509 Public Key Infrastructure Certificate Management Protocol (CMP)](https://datatracker.ietf.org/doc/html/rfc4210) with enrollment request format according to the [RFC 4211 - Internet X.509 Public Key Infrastructure Certificate Request Message Format (CRMF)](https://datatracker.ietf.org/doc/html/rfc4211).